nixworks/public/news/2017/03/24/index.md

 ##### The Gambia
 ### [The Gambia's justice minister Abubacarr Tambadou states that the country will establish a Truth and Reconciliation Commission "within the next six months" to investigate allegations of abuse dating from the time of former President Yahya Jammeh.
 According to Tambadou, public hearings are scheduled to get underway by year's end. ](/news/2017/03/24/the-gambia-s-justice-minister-abubacarr-tambadou-states-that-the-country-will-establish-a-truth-and-reconciliation-commission-within-the-ne.md)
-_Context: President, Yahya Jammeh, Abubacarr Tambadou, The Gambia_
+_Context: President, Abubacarr Tambadou, The Gambia, Yahya Jammeh_

 ##### Warlord
 ### [Imprisoned former Congolese warlord Germain Katanga is ordered by the International Criminal Court to pay reparations to some of his victims in the first such ruling by the court. ](/news/2017/03/24/imprisoned-former-congolese-warlord-germain-katanga-is-ordered-by-the-international-criminal-court-to-pay-reparations-to-some-of-his-victims.md)
-_Context: Germain Katanga, warlord, ICC_
+_Context: ICC, Germain Katanga, warlord_

 ##### United States
 ### [United States President Donald Trump approves the controversial Keystone XL pipeline. ](/news/2017/03/24/united-states-president-donald-trump-approves-the-controversial-keystone-xl-pipeline.md)
-_Context: United States, Keystone XL, Donald Trump_
+_Context: United States, Donald Trump, Keystone XL_

 ##### 2017 Patient Protection and Affordable Care Act replacement proposals
 ### [The replacement plan for the Patient Protection and Affordable Care Act (aka Obamacare) is withdrawn after Republican leaders fail to gain enough support.
 The failure of the Trump administration to repeal the act means it will remain law in the United States.](/news/2017/03/24/the-replacement-plan-for-the-patient-protection-and-affordable-care-act-aka-obamacare-is-withdrawn-after-republican-leaders-fail-to-gain-e.md)
-_Context: 2017 Patient Protection and Affordable Care Act replacement proposals, Obamacare_
+_Context: Obamacare, 2017 Patient Protection and Affordable Care Act replacement proposals_

 ##### Gilmar Pisas
 ### [Gilmar Pisas is sworn in as Prime Minister of Curacao. ](/news/2017/03/24/gilmar-pisas-is-sworn-in-as-prime-minister-of-curaassao.md)